 However, the risk analysis for the invasiveness of a plant species per se is not taken care of under this order.

-- The Ministry of Environment and Forests issues approval along with quarantine certificates for the export of wild animals and articles under the Wildlife (Protection) Act 1972.
+- The Ministry of Environment, Forests & Climate Change issues approval along with quarantine certificates for the export of wild animals and articles under the Wildlife (Protection) Act 1972.

 - The Destructive Insects and Pests Act 1914 aims to prevent introductions into India, and the transport from one province to another, of any fungus or other pests which is, or may be destructive to crops